greyblake/ta-rs/README.md

 ## Features

-* `serde` - allows to serialize and deserialize indicators
+* `serde` - allows to serialize and deserialize indicators.
+NOTE: the backward compatibility of serialized data with the future versions of ta is not guaranteed because internal implementation of the indicators is a subject to change.

 ## Running benchmarks